 Think of the supply chain of your food, farm to plate, and think of everyone involved in that who relies on food production or consumption not only to survive, but to provide for their own families too.
 Farmers, pickers, drivers, packers to even retailers and there's a lot more in between too.

 Not to mention that the production of food is one of the most water intensive areas in the world right now requiring over 60% of our fresh water and also uses over 30% of our land surface.

 The issue here, and the easy thing we can do here is think about our food waste.
 Not only will it save us money each month helping us avoid throwing out food but food waste is one of the biggest contributors to greenhouse gases in the world right now at over 20%.
 Not to mention the inequality of us actually throwing out perfectly edible food.

-2) Consciously consume; to stop throwing out food, to stop overbuying, to stop letting bananas go off (Banana pancakes & banana bread to the rescue)... #SaveourBananas
+Therefore, another small goal of 2021 is to: stop throwing out food, to stop overbuying, to stop letting bananas go off (Banana pancakes & banana bread to the rescue)... #SaveourBananas

 So Cathal, why are the oceans important.
 Well...
 I’m sure if we all think back to our Junior Cert Geography and science classes we would remember that the ocean supplies us with a lot of the oxygen we breathe as well as providing vital supplies of food and livelihood to hundreds of millions of people across the world.

 So yes, pretty important.